This post explains about the classification and QoS configuration for RoCE deployment.

 Mellanox recommends to enable both ECN and PFC in the network adapters and switches for best performance.
 However, some customers may not want to enable flow control in the network, or do not want to add VLANs for various reasons.
 If traffic passes routers, it is recommended to configure the network to Trust L3 (look at the DSCP field for classification).
 If the network is an L2 network, it is recommended to configure it to Trust L2.

-For all network profiles, see Getting Started with RoCE Configuration and select your respective profile to help you set up your network.
+For all network profiles, see Recommended Network Configuration Examples for RoCE Deploymentand select your respective profile to help you set up your network.

 Example 1 (Fast and Easy)